nbiancolin/musescore-part-formatter/README.md

 Currently Does:
 - Adds line breaks at rehearsal marks
+- For regular stuff, every 4 - 6 bars of music, add a line break.
+When a rehearsal mark / Line Break is encounterd, reset the count (ie, leave it on a new line) TODO: Not certain about this

 In progress
 - If a slur goes across a barline (and there is a multimeasure rest after it), add the linebreak to the measure itself instead of the one before